 - Opening Day.
 The unofficial beginning of Spring for many in the United States.
 Eternal hope abounds as every team is 0-0 and a new season is afoot.
 There is always a ton of pomp and circumstance surrounding Opening Day festivities.
-This is a great time for sports betting fans to get futures bets in and offseason research and predictions can create an early-season edge against betting lines before sportsbooks have a chance to adjust.
+This is a great time for sports betting fans to get future bets in and offseason research and predictions can create an early-season edge against betting lines before sportsbooks have a chance to adjust.

 - All-Star Game Festivities.
 The celebrated halfway point of the long, arduous MLB season.
-The weekend contains two events which are heavily wagered on, including the Home Run Derby as well as the All-Star Game itself.
+The weekend contains two events that are heavily wagered on, including the Home Run Derby as well as the All-Star Game itself.
 It is widely accepted that MLB has the greatest All-Star weekend out of the four major sports.

 - World Series.
-The pinnacle of the sport normally in late October-early November, where the two best teams compete in a seven-game series to decide the World Champion.
+The pinnacle of the sport is normally in late October-early November, where the two best teams compete in a seven-game series to decide the World Champion.
 Player and Game props are expanded for the World Series, much like for the Super Bowl in the NFL albeit at a much smaller scale.
 Hopefully, the World Series gives bettors a chance to cash futures tickets held since early in the year.

 MLB has steadily increased its cache around the world over the years and is currently comprised of roughly 40% African American, Latino or Asian players, with a major progression over the last 20+ years.
 The Latin and Asian markets contain a deep baseball culture, and the influx of talent from those areas of the world into the MLB landscape has energized the game and increased the overall level of play significantly, as many of the current stars in the league are non-native to North America.